Skip to main content

 Language support

-Steno auto-detects the language from the audio.
-99 languages are supported.
-You do not need to set the language manually.
+Language coverage depends on the engine.
+Steno auto-detects the language — you do not need to set it manually.

 Speaker labels